ResetXPDR/MSFS2020_AutoFPS/README.md

 <br/><br/>

 ## Installation / Update / Uninstall
-Basically: Just run the Installer.<br/>
+Basically: Just run the Installer to do all three of these.<br/>

 Some Notes:
 - MSFS2020_AutoFPS has to be stopped before installing.